 - digitize the materials,

-- transfer digital files to a portable drive* that you provide, and
+- transfer digital files to a portable drive that you are billed for, and

 If you purchase more than one portable drive, the cost for additional transfers is $15 each.

-- any format not mentioned above, including open reel video or audio tape,
+- any format not mentioned above, including audio tapes and variations of open reel video

 - copyrighted material (i.e., programs recorded from television or commercial films),